zhangerjun/zhangerjun/README.md

   * Diffusion MRI modeling
   * Neonatal neuroimaging pipelines
   * Machine-learning-based brain structure segmentation
-- 🌱 I’m open to collaborations on diffusion MRI model applicatons, reproducible pipelines (Python) and translation to open-source tools;
+- 🌱 I’m open to collaborations on diffusion MRI model applicatons, reproducible pipelines and translation to open-source tools;
 - 📫 How to reach me: emails will be welcome (find email address on the left panel).

 <!---